The Boys in the Band (1970 film): Production

 Mart Crowley and Dominick Dunne set up the film version of the play with Cinema Center Films, owned by CBS Television.
 Crowley was paid $250,000 plus a percentage of the profits for the film rights; in addition to this, he received a fee for writing the script.

 Crowley and Dunne originally wanted the play's director, Robert Moore, to direct the film but Gordon Stulberg, head of Cinema Center, was reluctant to entrust the job to someone who had never made a movie before.
-They decided on William Friedkin, who just made a film of The Birthday Party by Harold Pinter that impressed them.
+They decided on William Friedkin, who had just made a film of The Birthday Party by Harold Pinter that impressed them.

 Friedkin rehearsed for two weeks with the cast.
 He shot a scene that was offstage in the play where Hank and Larry kiss passionately.
 The actors who played them were reluctant to perform this on film, but eventually they did.
 However, Friedkin cut the scene during editing, feeling it was over-sensationalistic; nevertheless, he later admitted regretting that decision.

 The bar scene in the opening was filmed at Julius in Greenwich Village.
 Studio shots were at the Chelsea Studios in New York City.
-According to commentary by Friedkin on the 2008 DVD release, Michael's apartment was inspired by the real-life Upper East Side apartment of actress Tammy Grimes.
+According to the commentary by Friedkin on the 2008 DVD release, Michael's apartment was inspired by the real-life Upper East Side apartment of actress Tammy Grimes.
 (Grimes was a personal friend of Mart Crowley.)
 Most of the patio scenes were filmed at Grimes' home.
-The actual apartment interior would not allow for filming, given its size and other technical factors, so a replica of Grimes' apartment was built on the Chelsea Studios sound stage, and that is where the interior scenes were filmed.
+The actual apartment was recreated on a sound stage, and that is where the interior scenes were filmed.

 Songs featured in the film include "Anything Goes" performed by Harpers Bizarre during the opening credits, "Good Lovin' Ain't Easy to Come By" by Marvin Gaye and Tammi Terrell, "Funky Broadway" by Wilson Pickett, "(Love Is Like A) Heat Wave" by Martha and the Vandellas, and an instrumental version of Burt Bacharach's "The Look of Love".